ericlong12/cs185c_fall2024/project/notebooks/README.md

   - Defines and visualizes the model grid for the domain of interest.
   - Quantifies grid spacing and visualizes inter-point distances using great-circle calculations.
 - **Outputs**:
-  - Visualization of grid spacing and grid domain.
+  - Visualization of grid spacing and domain.
 - **Contribution**:
   Sets up the structured grid that the model will use to perform calculations, ensuring proper domain representation.